 #3 Smart Lodging

 Do you know anyone in the place you are visiting?
-You will be surprised by how small the world is.
-There is always a chance you have a mutual friend in a new city willing to host you.
+You’ll be surprised by how small the world is!

 There are a lot of options for the open-minded adventurer who is willing to welcome the gesture of a kind stranger, or to connect with others using one of many social apps.